JayGreentreelive/lifechurch/talkitover/_posts/2016-01-08-twenty-years-and-counting-1.md

 * “What kind of church will we be?”
 We are the church.
 So what is your personal and your group’s answer to Craig’s question?
 * What are ways you feel like you’ve grown spiritually as a part of our church?
 How will you return that to lead others to grow?
-* How closely does Life.Church’s reputation for generosity match your own?
+* How closely does Thursday Church’s reputation for generosity match your own?
 Recall the changes Craig described the church made.
 What might have to be different for you to earn a reputation for generosity?

 <p class="lead">Start praying.
 Be bold, and pray specifically.</p>